With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Dyspnea;

-• Disorders of urination up to a complete lack of urine;
+• Urinary disorders up to complete absence of urine;

 • Drop in blood pressure;